vxrbjnmgtqpz/v0EtNXHdB94LSfy3xmP5ZrAjxF7WgQKcv1uYnVqpoUJeR36lGzCAMb2DshkTiwO8n/FINAL_BACKUP_STATUS.md

 **🎯 PROJECT STATUS: READY FOR PHASE 1.3**
 **📊 ALL TARGETS EXCEEDED - EXCEPTIONAL PERFORMANCE ACHIEVED**

-*This backup represents a fully functional, high-performance JSONMIDI framework with advanced features and comprehensive documentation.
+*This backup represents a fully functional, high-performance JMID framework with advanced features and comprehensive documentation.
 All code is production-quality and ready for the next development phase.*